Of all the fly fishing opportunities the Caribbean can present, a grand slam is one of the most challenging and unique scenarios to achieve.

 “I have seen a countless number of anglers miss a hook up when the guide says, ‘He ate your fly, set!’ and the angler responds that they did not feel anything,” said Davenport.
 “It happens to many anglers where failure to listen to the guide results in a lost opportunity.
 Remember, no one wants to connect with a fish more than your guide does.
 Trust that they have your best interests in mind.
 When your shot does present itself, remembering to do a strip set is critical.

-Remember to check back in tomorrow for Part II of how to increase your chances for a successful Grand Slam on your next fishing trip to the Caribbean.
+Remember to read Part II of how to increase your chances for a successful grand slam on your next fishing trip to the Caribbean.